Filter by Category:

 Poems often tell stories.
 So why not utilize previous writings your students have generated when teaching your next poetry unit?
 Whether it’s a structured poem with certain elements or a free-verse poem, students can pull the content and language from writing they’ve already crafted.

 Have students find a previous writing (narratives work well for this activity) they’d like to experiment with.
 Then have them read the piece entirely through to review it.
 After they’ve read it over once, they should read it again, this time looking for the most powerful images, feelings, and words.
 Have students underline these best-sounding parts.
-(TIP: Encourage them to reread the piece a third time.
-It’s not uncommon that students underline more words and phrases or even decide to erase some parts they’d initially underlined.)

 Now, with a new piece of paper, have students string together the underlined words and phrases to begin developing a poem.
 Add in more words as needed to help the fluency and continuity.